The Ethical Standards of the “Journal of Applied Research in Electrical Engineering (JAREE)”

 Proper acknowledgment of the work of others must always be given.
 Authors should cite publications that have been influential in determining the nature of the reported work.

 All authors should disclose in their manuscript any financial or other substantive conflicts of interest that might be construed to influence the results or interpretation of the manuscript.
 All sources of financial support for the project should be disclosed.

 Duties of Reviewers

 Peer review process

-All of the journal’s content, apart from any editorial material that is clearly marked as such, is subjected to peer review process.
+All of the journal’s content, apart from any editorial material that is clearly marked as such, is subjected to the peer-review process.
 Peer review is defined as obtaining advice on individual manuscripts from expert reviewers in the fields which are not part of the journal’s editorial board.
-The following rules are to be considered, if one gets invited by the JAREE's Editor-in-Chief to review a manuscript:
+The following rules are to be considered if one gets invited by the JAREE's Editor-in-Chief to review a manuscript: